-Medicare will allow one pair of extra-depth shoes per calendar year, for qualified patients.
-Medicare will also cover three pairs of inserts each calendar year.
+Medicare allows one pair of extra-depth shoes per the calendar year, for qualified patients.
+Also, Medicare covers three pairs of inserts each calendar year.

-Medicare will only cover diabetic shoes and inserts when the doctor is enrolled in Medicare.
-If the doctor or supplier submitting the claims is not enrolled in Medicare, then Medicare won’t pay the claims.
-Doctors and suppliers are required to meet certain guidelines to enroll and stay enrolled in Medicare.
+Medicare covers diabetic shoes and inserts when the doctor opts into Medicare.
+If the doctor or supplier submitting the claims doesn’t accept Medicare, then Medicare won’t pay the claims.
+Doctors and suppliers must meet certain guidelines to enroll in Medicare.

 Why are Diabetic Shoes Important?